Making Sugar Crystals

 Coffee filter or paper towel to place on top of jar to keep the solution clean.

-Add 1/4 cup sugar and stir until completely dissolved.
-(Adult Step)
+- Add 1/4 cup sugar and stir until completely dissolved.
+(Adult Step or supervision)

 Tips and Suggestions